CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/Performance-Opt/performance-optimization.md

 Azure CycleCloud relies on SLURM to make the job allocation and scaling decisions.
 The jobs are launched, terminated, and resources maintained according to the Slurm instructions in the CMAQ run script.
 The CycleCloud Web Interface is used to set the identity of the head node and the compute node, and the maximum number of compute nodes that can be submitted to the queue.

-Number of compute nodes dispatched by the slurm scheduler is specified in the run script using #SBATCH --nodes=XX #SBATCH --ntasks-per-node=YY where the maximum value of tasks per node or YY limited by many CPUs are on the compute node.
+Number of compute nodes dispatched by the slurm scheduler is specified in the run script using #SBATCH --nodes=XX #SBATCH --ntasks-per-node=YY where the maximum value of tasks per node or YY limited by many Cores are on the compute node.

 As an example:

-For HB120rs_v3, there are 120 CPUs/node, so maximum value of YY is 120 or --ntask-per-node=120
+For HB120rs_v3, there are 120 Cores/node, so maximum value of YY is 120 or --ntask-per-node=120
 For many of the runs that were done, we set --ntask-per-node=96 so that we could compare to the Parallel Cluster, and to avoid oversubscribing the cores.

 If running a job with 192 processors, this would require the --nodes=XX or XX to be set to 2 compute nodes, as 96x2=192.

-The setting for NPCOLxNPROW must also be a maximum of 192, ie. 16 x 12 or 12 x 16 to use all of the CPUs in the Cycle Cloud HPC Node.
+The setting for NPCOLxNPROW must also be a maximum of 192, ie. 16 x 12 or 12 x 16 to use all of the Cores in the Cycle Cloud HPC Node.

 If running a job with 240 processors, this would require the --nodes=XX or XX to be set to 2 compute nodes, as 120x2=240.